redradist/DragonBeauty/Desing_Concepts.md

 	return new One();
 }

-public function main (String[] str) -> Kwo throw // Free function.
+public fun main (String[] str) -> Kwo throw // Free function.
 Code should be started from here
 // Should be like throw if in function
 /*
- Inside of the function compiler will add stack_traces_of_name_function stack_functions.push_back("Dragon.main(String[] str)") */
+ Inside of the fun compiler will add stack_traces_of_name_function stack_functions.push_back("Dragon.main(String[] str)") */
 {